snac-cooperative/technical-docs/Specifications/Resource Relation.md

 Christian), 1891-1969.
 The related resource creator is Clausen, Jens (Jens Christian), 1891-1969.

 Resource language is a many-to-one relation related resource.
-We use a reverse foreign key from each related record in the language table, back to the related_resoure.id.
+We use a reverse foreign key from each related record in the language table, back to the related_resource.id.
 This means we have to parse the EAD langmaterial/language elements.

 Daniel wants to use language codes from MARC 041, probably $a, and implicitly, we must parse the 041 subfields